If you’ve ever wanted to be a hacker, Intrusion Protocol won’t prepare you whatsoever. But that doesn’t mean it’s not fun.

 You play as a computer virus tasked with infiltration and data retrieval.
 It’s a nice backdrop for a platformer and proves to be more of a challenge than I was expecting.

 During your time as a computer virus, Intrusion Protocol puts you up against time itself.
-If your objective isn’t complete before the timer runs out, it’s game over.
+If your goal isn’t complete before the timer runs out, it’s game over.

 If you die mid-run, you restart at the last checkpoint, however, your timer doesn’t reset.
 It’s a method that’s used quite often, but it’s also one of those features that work, no matter how common it is.